WDC 65C816: 16-bit registers

 The most obvious change to the 65C816 when running in native mode is the expansion of the various registers from 8-bit to 16-bit sizes.
-This enhancement affects the accumulator (A), the X and Y index registers, and the stack pointer (S).
+This enhancement affects the accumulator (A), the X and Y index registers, and the stack pointer (SP).
 It does not affect the program counter (PC), which has always been 16-bit.

 When running in native mode, two bits in the status register change their meaning.
 In the original 6502, bits 4 and 5 were not used, although bit 4 is referred to as the break (b) flag.
 In native mode, bit 4 becomes the x flag and bit 5 becomes the m flag.
-These bits control whether or not the index registers (x) and/or accumulator/memory (m) are 8-bit or 16-bit in size.
+These bits control whether or not the index registers (x) and accumulator/memory (m) are 8-bit or 16-bit in size.
 Zeros in these bits set 16-bit sizes, ones set 8-bit sizes.
-These bits are fixed at ones when the processor is powered on or reset, but become changeable when the processor is switched to native mode.
+These bits are locked at ones when the processor is powered on or reset, but become changeable when the processor is switched to native mode.

-It might not be immediately obvious why one would want to use the now 16-bit registers in 8-bit mode.
-Switching to 8-bit mode using the new SEP (SEt Processor status bit) and REP (REset Processor status bit) instructions means that all subsequent instructions accessing those registers will only read or write a single byte instead of two.
-For instance, if the m bit is set to 1 when an LDA $1234 instruction is executed, only a single byte at address $1234 will be read, thereby reducing the number of cycles needed to execute the instruction.
-This is particularly useful when dealing with 8-bit character data, for instance.
+In native mode operation, the accumulator and index registers may be set to 16- or 8-bit sizes at the programmer's discretion by using the REP and SEP instructions to manipulate the m and x status register bits.
+This feature gives the programmer the ability to perform operations on either word- and byte-size data.
+As the accumulator and index register sizes are independently settable, it is possible, for example, to have the accumulator set to eight bits and the index registers set to 16 bits, giving the programmer the ability to manipulate individual bytes over a 64 KB range without having to perform pointer arithmetic.